Effect of Off-diagonal NSI Parameters on Entanglement Measurements in Neutrino Oscillations: Results

-Now we analyze the impact of the NSI parameter $\epsilon_{e\tau}$ on the appearance probability.
+Now we analyze the impact of the NSI parameter $\epsilon_{e \tau} $ on the appearance probability.
 The middle panel of Fig. \ref{fig1} illustrates this effect, where the upper row corresponds to $\delta_{CP} = 212^\circ$ and the lower row to $\delta_{CP} = 0^\circ$.
-The red curve represents the standard oscillation scenario, the green curve shows the probability in the presence of non-zero $\epsilon_{e \tau}$, and the blue curve corresponds to the case with $\epsilon_{e \tau} = 0.27$ and $\phi_{e \tau} = 1.62\pi$.
-For $\delta_{CP} = 212^\circ$, the green curve has a significantly lower amplitude than the red curve, indicating a suppression in the appearance probability due to the presence of $\epsilon_{e \tau}$.
+The red curve represents the standard oscillation scenario, the green curve shows the probability in the presence of non-zero $\left |\epsilon_{e \tau} \right |$, and the blue curve corresponds to the case with $\left |\epsilon_{e \tau} \right |$ = 0.27 and $\phi_{e \tau} = 1.62\pi$.
+For $\delta_{CP} = 212^\circ$, the green curve has a significantly lower amplitude than the red curve, indicating a suppression in the appearance probability due to the presence of $\epsilon_{e\tau}$.
 The blue curve, on the other hand, closely follows the red curve, suggesting only a minor effect from the inclusion of the NSI phase in this case.
 However, when $\delta_{CP} = 0^\circ$ in Fig. \ref{fig1}, the overall pattern changes.
 The green curve now shows a much higher amplitude than the red curve, while the blue curve exhibits the lowest amplitude among the three.
 This change highlights the sensitivity of the appearance probability to both the magnitude and phase of the NSI parameter $\epsilon_{e \tau}$, as well as its strong interplay with the CP-violating phase $\delta_{CP}$.

-To understand the behavior of the effect of $\epsilon_{e \tau}$ on $P_{\mu e}$, we split each term of the appearance probability given in eq. \ref{app} as, by taking $\epsilon_{e \tau}$ and $\phi_{e \tau}$ only, keeping $\epsilon_{e \mu} = 0$,
+To understand the behavior of the effect of $\left |\epsilon_{e \tau} \right |$ on $P_{\mu e}$, we split each term of the appearance probability given in Eq. \ref{app} as, by taking $\epsilon_{e \tau}$ and $\phi_{e \tau}$ only, keeping $\epsilon_{e \mu} = 0$,

 where, the expression of $SO$ is given in eq. \ref{app-split} and the other terms are given as